 Several design engineers have come to us recently requesting lenses designed for characterizing light sources.
-Two hot topics are measuring light sources for LIDAR and for facial recognition.
+Two hot topics are measuring light sources for facial recognition and LIDAR.
 Both involve characterizing the angular distribution of light from an NIR (850 – 980nm) laser using a conoscope and camera, but that’s where the similarities end.
-Both these applications are intriguing, so we thought we’d take a moment and discuss both LIDAR and facial recognition systems.
+Both these applications are intriguing, so we thought we’d take a moment and discuss both facial recognition systems and LIDAR.

 Measuring Facial Recognition Systems